Shaughnessy playoff system: North America

-The Shaughnessy playoff system was implemented in 1933 by Frank Shaughnessy, the general manager of the Montreal Royals minor league baseball team of the International League.
+The Shaughnessy playoff system was first used in 1933, having been implemented by and named after Frank Shaughnessy, the general manager of the Montreal Royals minor league baseball team of the International League.
 After its successful implementation by the International League, the popularity of the new postseason format spread to other baseball leagues, including to the Texas League in 1933 and to the Western Baseball League, Evangeline League, and Southern Association in 1935.

+Shaughnessy had proposed his system and several others as a means of maintaining public interest deeper into the baseball season, since when the championship was decided on win–loss record alone, public interest tended to decrease once a winner was clear.
+At the time in baseball and other sports within the United States of America, playoffs were uncommon except to determine a champion between the winners of different divisions; but playoffs among teams from the same division were had been adopted in the National Hockey League.
+Based on what he had seen in the NHL, Shaughnessy proposed three different systems before the one which now bears his name was adopted.

 In the 1940s, the Shaughnessy system spread to other sports.
 The All-America Football Conference, which used the Shaughnessy playoff system in 1949, the last season of the league's existence, and the American Association minor American football league used the format in five of its championship seasons during that decade.

 In the Original Six era of the National Hockey League (1942-1967), the circuit adopted a Shaughnessy playoff system (first place vs. third place and second place vs. fourth place) in which the paired teams played in a best-four-of-seven-games series with the winners advancing to the Stanley Cup championship round.
-A Shaughnessy-style format is used in today's NHL in an entirely different context—since 2016, the All-Star Game has been contested as a four-team knockout tournament, with each team drawn exclusively from one of the league's four divisions.
-Each "game" is played in a three-on-three format (i.e., three skaters and one goaltender, unless affected by penalties) over a single 20-minute period (the same length of a period in a regular NHL game).

-From its first season in 2013 through 2020, the National Women's Soccer League used a Shaughnessy playoff (using 1–4 and 2–3 semifinal pairings) to determine its champion.
-The league expanded its playoffs to six teams in 2021.

 In NCAA college basketball, one Division I conference uses a Shaughnessy playoff for its postseason tournaments for men and women.
 The Ivy League launched postseason tournaments for both sexes in the 2016–17 season; the top four teams in the regular-season conference standings advance to a Shaughnessy tournament (also using 1–4 and 2–3 semifinal pairings) at a predetermined site.
 The winners receive the Ivies' automatic berths in the NCAA men's and women's tournaments.